Rags Scheuermann – Greater New Orleans Sports Hall of Fame

 Loyola University/Delgado Community College

-- Inducted into the Louisiana Sports Hall of Fame in 1990 and is also a member of the AAABA Hall of Fame.
+Scheuermann retired from coaching in 1990 and turned the reins of the program over to his son, Joe.
+He was the first person inducted into the Louisiana Sports Hall of Fame as primarily a baseball coach (1990) and is also a member of the AAABA Hall of Fame.

 [From the New Orleans Times-Picayune, 4-13-97]

 “Black Cat” LaCombe, Hap Glaudi, Leapin’ Lou Messina, Otis Guichet – they all were New Orleans originals, characters who came out of neighborhoods such as the 9th Ward or the Irish Channel, who, because of the marks they made, grew into legends and were cherished as city treasures.

 Sure, they were characters and rogues who could have been part of a Damon Runyon story, but they made us laugh, enriched our lives with what they gave to the community, and defined the true New Orleans character.

 As each of them passed away, it was said that he was one of a dying breed.
 And now another of that dying breed is gone.

 When Louis “Rags” Scheuermann died this week, the city lost a charter member of that Runyonesque society.
 “There can’t possibly be another one coming like him,” said the Rev. Harry Tompson, who delivered one of the eulogies at his funeral at St. Francis of Assisi Church.

 No there can’t.
 A little rough around the edges, crusty, opinionated; owner of a heavy Noo Awlins accent teamed with a voice like a parrot having a bad day; known for his dry wit and mischievous personality; a haberdasher’s despair; a handicapper who never met a race he didn’t like; baseball fan with a knowledge of the game that few people have; a family man and friend with a heart as big as a ballpark – that was Rags.